SwissDataScienceCenter/renku-graph/README.md

     activate EventLog
       EventLog ->> TokenRepository: fetches access token
-      EventLog ->> GitLab: calls the Project Details loop if there project path is NOT the same in EventLog and GitLab EventLog ->> CommitEventService: sends COMMIT_SYNC for the new slug EventLog ->> TriplesGenerator: sends CLEAN_UP_REQUEST for the old slug end
+      EventLog ->> GitLab: calls the Project Details loop if the project slug is NOT the same in EventLog and GitLab EventLog ->> CommitEventService: sends COMMIT_SYNC for the new slug EventLog ->> TriplesGenerator: sends CLEAN_UP_REQUEST for the old slug end